SeanBlackford37/Chess-agent/README.md

 Manual testing and running against other agents  [linked here](https://docs.google.com/document/d/1TaL72y3nENyOFzorxQN5g4t9O91049h3OqdaaSnXIDk/edit?usp=sharing) <br />

 ## Non-functional
-SearchBasedAdvanceAgent: the evaluation function of the agent didn't seem to improve the agent's gameplay so it was left out
+SearchBasedAdvancedAgent: the evaluation function of the agent didn't seem to improve the agent's gameplay so it was left out

 ## Environment Set Up
 Credit for chess environment: